amitabh90/Azure-Bastion/README.md

-# This script is going to deploy Azure Bastion service
+# Deploy Azure Bastion service

 This powershell will create the below Azure resources if it does not exist.